 The halides I am talking about include bromide, chloride, and fluoride.

-Bromide is in various foods that we eat such as bread and even soda's.
+Bromide is in various foods that we eat such as bread and even soda.

-There have even been case studies showing bromide toxicity (15) from consuming too much of these foods.
+There have even been case studies showing bromide toxicity (15) from consuming too many of these foods.